misho-dimitrov/shiftability-lab/content/contact/contact.md

   columns: '1'
 ---

-Please don't hesitate to get in touch if you're interested in volunteering for one of our studies, collaborating on a research project or simply curious about our work!
+<span style="color:navy; font-size:14.0pt"> Please don't hesitate to get in touch if you're interested in volunteering for one of our studies, collaborating on a research project or simply curious about our work! </span>